Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Results and Discussion

-Since each therapy fraction is mathematically represented as a treatment operator, the Umodel enables incorporating not only fractions of the individual therapies but also, in the combined scheme, defining and modifying the order of two treatment modalities.
-The operational nature of Jung's model, and consequently the Umodel allows it to describe sequential treatments of different damage sources and mathematically model additive and synergistic effects.
-Hence, it can be considered for modeling combination treatment outcomes where radiosensitization was achieved by means other than hyperthermia.
-For demonstration, we applied the Umodel to selected clonogenic cell survival data from a previously published study of our laboratory, where we combined RT with a metabolic targeting strategy \cite{Chen}.
-A panel of HNSCC cell lines was deprived of the proteinogenic amino acid arginine for 24 hours before irradiation.
-Jung's model and the Umodel fit most of the selected series very well.
-However, those survival curves that displayed a flattening course at higher radiation doses were reproduced more precisely by the Umodel (Fig. \ref{Arg}).
-The decrease in the slope could here, indeed, be explained by the presence of subpopulations with different sensitivities and responsiveness to proteogenic and ER stress that can potentially coexist in one cell line.
-Nonetheless, our fittings to these datasets further demonstrate the versatility of the Umodel for generalizable predictions that do not rely on underlying biological mechanism. \\
+The Umodel allows for mathematical simulation of different damage sources.
+Hence, it can also be considered for modeling the outcomes of simultaneous combination therapies.
+For demonstration, we next applied the Umodel to selected clonogenic cell survival data of a previously published study from our laboratory, where we identified cases of survival curve flattening when combining RT with a metabolic targeting strategy~\cite{Chen}.
+Here, a panel of HNSCC cell lines was deprived during clonogenic survival assessment of the proteinogenic amino acid arginine for 24 hours before and throughout irradiation and compared to RT alone.
+Jung's model and the Umodel fit most of the selected data series very well.
+However, those survival curves that display a flattening course at higher radiation doses are again reproduced more precisely by the Umodel and the LQC approach as opposed to Jung's initial and the LQ model (Figure~\ref{fig:extrapolation}, Figure~SI.11, Table~SI.10).
+Mechanistically, the decrease in the slope of the treatment outcome ($-\ln(S)$) for this simultaneous combinatorial treatment could be explained by the potential existence of subpopulations with different sensitivities and responsiveness to proteogenic and ER stress resulting from the extended lack of arginine.
+According to the RT and HT mono-treatments and based on the extrapolated clonogenic survival fittings, the Umodel appears better suited for predicting the response to combinatorial therapy beyond the existing data points than the LQC model.\\ Taken together, survival curves that do not conform to the standard LQ model can appear upon HT and irradiation mono-treatments and simultaneous combinatorial RT.
+The pressing need for more generalizable mathematical models is underscored by the fact that the underlying phenomena also have profound relevance for treatment planning and prognosis in the clinical setting.
+The limitations of the current models in capturing the full complexity of these survival curves further emphasize the necessity of our proposed Umodel, which includes a regression function between consecutive stages of SLD accumulation, making it versatile and applicable for atypical clonogenic survival curves.
+In summary, our observations further demonstrate the versatility of the Umodel for generalized predictions that do not rely on a single or selective underlying biological mechanism.
+We, therefore, expect for our approach also to model the outcomes of simultaneous TRT.
+However, TRT is most frequently provided consecutively without or with a treatment gap between the individual modalities.
+As a consequence, more complex interrelations must be considered, requiring advanced mathematical combination treatment modeling, as will be briefly highlighted in the next chapter.\\